 The annual Director retainer and Committee chair and membership fees are paid on a quarterly basis 50% in cash and 50% in Travel + Leisure Co. stock.
 The requirement for Directors to receive at least 50% of their fees in our equity further aligns their interests with those of our shareholders.
-The number of shares of stock issued is based on our stock price on the quarterly determination date.
+For 2023, the number of shares of stock issued was based on our stock price on the quarterly determination date.
+Beginning for 2024, such awards are made on an annual basis rather than a quarterly basis and the number of shares of stock issued is based on our stock price on the annual determination date.
 Directors may elect to receive the stock-based portion of their fees in the form of common stock or deferred stock units (DSUs).
 Directors may also elect to defer any cash-based compensation or time-vesting restricted stock units (RSUs) into DSUs.
 A DSU entitles the Director to receive one share of common stock following the Director's retirement or termination of service from the Board for any reason and is credited with dividend equivalents during the deferral period.
 The Director may not sell or receive value from any DSU prior to retirement or termination of service.

 Director Equity Awards.
 In addition to the annual retainer fees, to further align our Directors' interests with those of our shareholders, each non-management Director is granted an annual equity award typically in the form of RSUs.
-On March 1, 2022, each of our non-management Directors received a \$100,000 annual equity grant of time-vesting RSUs, which vest ratably over a four-year period.
+On March 7, 2023, each of our non-management Directors received a \$125,000 annual equity grant of time-vesting RSUs, which vest ratably over a four-year period.
+Beginning for 2024, the \$125,000 annual director equity awards vest over a one-year period.
 RSUs are credited with dividend equivalents subject to the same vesting restrictions as the underlying units.